pascal-p/PA_PML/pa_pml.md

 SVM            0.9150858     0.8923679   0.9153709     0.8926851   0.0846291   1170.148
 Stacking RF    0.9144693     0.8915510   0.9189396     0.8972036   0.0810604    111.791

+Remark:

-Stacking barely improves over the best single models (SVM).
+- Stacking barely improves over the best single models (SVM).
 The accuracy is slightly better on the validation set 91.8%.

 # References